 Be sure to quit Mail and make a backup copy of the file first.

-To gain access to the ~/Library folder in Finder, hold down the ⌥ (alt) key and choose the menu command Go → Library.
+folder in Finder, hold down the ⌥ (alt) key and choose the menu command Go → Library.

 In the end, the file should look similar to the one shown below (in Xcode):